Gluten Free Carrot Cake

 I told ya’ll I was on a major cake kick, so next up is this gluten free carrot cake!
 It’s seriously moist, full of fresh spices like cinnamon, nutmeg and ginger and finished off with a simple dairy free cream cheese buttercream.

-Before we get started, how do you feel about nuts in carrot cake?
-Personally, it’s a no for me.
 In carrot muffins or a carrot loaf, I can definitely see adding chopped walnuts, but I think it can ruin the texture and experience of cake!
-You are welcome to throw some into the batter, however, if that’s your thing 🙂
+You are welcome to throw some into the batter, however, if that’s your thing ๐ Try my carrot cake banana bread or carrot cake cookies next!

+FROST.
 Make the cream cheese frosting and frost the cakes once completely cool.
 I usually use about 1 cup of frosting between each layer, one cup on top, then the rest for the sides.
+I also love to top with my vegan caramel sauce or gluten free caramel sauce.

 With that said, please do not sub the almond flour for almond meal.
 Almond meal is made from whole almonds, whereas almond flour is made from blanched almonds and contributes to the light and fluffy texture of the cake.

-Can I make it in advance?
-Yes!
-I would suggest making this cake up to 24 hours in advance, letting the cakes cool completely, then carefully but tightly wrap in plastic wrap.
-Place in the fridge until you’re ready to frost!
+If you want to prep this gluten free carrot cake ahead of time, I would suggest making it up to 24 hours in advance, letting the cakes cool completely, then carefully but tightly wrap in plastic wrap.
+Place in the fridge or freezer until you’re ready to frost!

-Can I use store bought shredded carrots?
-You can but I don’t recommend it!
+Carrots.
+You can you store bought shredded carrots but I don’t recommend it!
 If you use a food processor the process of grating is SO easy.
 I promise it will be worth it in the final cake.

-Can I make it refined sugar free?
+Sugar.
 You can swap the white sugar and light brown sugar for coconut sugar if you want a refined sugar free option.
 However, the cake will be very dark and the texture may be slightly different.
-I do not recommend a liquid sweetener like honey or maple syrup.
+I do not recommend a liquid sweetener like honey or maple syrup here as that will throw off the wet to dry ingredient ratio.

 Try these cake recipes next!